mozilla/gcp-ingestion/ingestion-edge/README.md

   that specifies a list of allowed methods instead of the default `["POST","PUT"]`
-- `QUEUE_PATH`: a filesystem path to a directory where a SQLite database will be created to store requests when PubSub is unavailable, paths may be relative to the docker container `WORKDIR`, defaults to `queue`
+- `QUEUE_PATH`: a filesystem path to a directory where a SQLite database will be created to store requests for when PubSub is unavailable, paths may be relative to the docker container `WORKDIR`, defaults to `queue`
 - `MINIMUM_DISK_FREE_BYTES`: an integer indicating the threshold of free bytes on the filesystem where `QUEUE_PATH` is mounted below which `/__heartbeat__`